jina-ai/finetuner/docs/get-started/celeba.md

 ## Build embedding model

-Let's import pre-trained ResNet as our {ref}`embedding model<embedding-model>` using any of the following framework.
+Let's import pre-trained ResNet as our {ref}`embedding model<embedding-model>` using any of the following frameworks.

 ````{tab} PyTorch